 Barcelona is simply an amazing and absolutely unique city.
-After more than 3 years of living in the in Barcelona, I couldn’t imagine living anywhere else in the world.
+After more than 5 years of living in Barcelona, I couldn’t imagine living anywhere else in the world.
 And still, I have the feeling that I haven’t seen it all yet.
 The capital of Catalonia is full of surprises.

 But what if you only have 5 days in Barcelona to discover all of its beautiful attractions?